 Guidance

-Find somewhere undisturbed and sit in a comfortable, dignified, and upright posture, where you can remain alert and aware.
+Find a place undisturbed and sit in a comfortable, dignified, and upright posture so you can remain alert and aware.